-Specific transfer pricing provisions were introduced into the Revenue Code on 21 November 2018.
-These provisions apply to accounting periods starting on or after 1 January 2019.
+Specific transfer pricing provisions were introduced into the Revenue Code on 21 November 2018 and apply to accounting periods that started on or after 1 January 2019.
 Prior to that, the Revenue Department relied on the general income tax provisions and its transfer pricing guidelines to administer the compliance of related party transactions.

-The new transfer pricing legislation is generally based on the OECD's arm's length principle and provides a definition of related parties, the documentation requirements as well as imposing penalties for the failure to comply with the various disclosure requirements.
+The new transfer pricing legislation is generally based on the OECD's arm's length principle and provides a definition of related parties, the transfer pricing information reporting requirements as well as the imposition of penalties for the failure to comply with the various disclosure requirements.

-The Ministry of Finance and the Revenue Department are in the process of issuing further subordinate regulations to provide additional clarification and detailed implementation guidance, which are expected to be issued before the end of 2019.
+While to date the Ministry of Finance and the Revenue Department have issued a number of subordinate regulations to provide some clarification and detailed implementation guidance, additional regulations are still expected.